Exactly Solvable Floquet Dynamics for Conformal Field Theories in Dimensions Greater than Two: Floquet Dynamics

 \section{Floquet Dynamics}

-In this section, we shall study Floquet dynamics of $3+1$ dimensional CFTs, using a square pulse protocol, described below.
-We will compute various physical properties at the end of each cycle.
+In this section, we shall study Floquet dynamics of $3+1$ dimensional CFTs, using a square pulse protocol, described below. { The protocols we consider have different hamiltonians in successive time intervals and we choose these time intervals to be equal.} We will compute various physical properties at the end of each cycle.
 The strategy can be generalized to arbitrary number of cycles.
 We defer the analysis for multiple cycles to future work.
 In what follows, we shall choose the amplitude of the pulses within a drive period (denoted by $\beta$ below) to be same for simplicity.

+In most of this section, we shall focus on dynamics of driven system at the end of a drive cycle; more specifically, we shall study the behavior of the operator expectation and fidelity starting from a primary state and unequal time correlators starting from vacuum, at $t=T$ as a function of $T$ and $\beta$. { Here $T$ is the time extent (or time period) of a single cycle.} Our analysis can be extended to study the micromotion (dynamics for $t \le T$) of these quantities; however, in the present work we focus on their properties at $t=T$.

+The corresponding macromotion, which yields information about stroboscopic dynamics of the driven system at $t=nT$ ($n \in Z$ and $n>1$), is governed by the Floquet Hamiltonian $H_F$; we shall derive $H_F$ for a class of drive protocols involving a single $SU(1,1)$ subgroup in Sec.\ \ref{flha}. { In section (\ref{multiple}) we discuss the structure of fixed points and surfaces for this special case.} However, the corresponding analysis of macromotion for a generic drive protocol which involves multiple $SU(1,1)$ subgroups is more complicated and is left as a subject of future study.

-The strategy will be to perform the computations on $R^4$, (coordinates $x^\mu$) Weyl transforming to $R \times S^3$ (coordinates $w^\mu$) and finally analytically continuing to real time $t = iw$.
+The strategy will be to perform the computations on $R^4$ (coordinates $x^\mu$), Weyl transforming to $R \times S^3$ (coordinates $w^\mu$), and finally analytically continuing to real time $t = iw$.
 Under the Weyl transformation, a primary operator with conformal dimension $\Delta$ transforms as

 We shall use these relations to transform between the physical coordinates $w_{\mu}$ on the cylinder and those on the plane ($x_{\mu}$).

 As discussed above, unitary time evolution governed by a Hamiltonian of the form (\ref{1-1}) is equivalent to a conformal transformation $x_\mu \rightarrow x_\mu^\prime $ given by (\ref{tran1}).
 The transformation of the primary operators of the CFT having conformal dimension $\Delta$ due to such dynamics is given by \cite{Simmons-Duffin:2016gjk} :